 Medical Radiography, AS

-ALDH 139 Medical Terminology; BIOL 211 Human Anatomy; BIOL 231 Human Physiology; CHEM 100 Introductory Chemistry or PHYS 100 Introductory Physics; ENGL 101.0 English Composition and Reading and ENGL 102.0 Composition and Literature; MATH 90 or higher; PSYC 101 Introductory Psychology or SOC 101 Introduction to Sociology; CMST 109 Public Speaking; CIS 101 Computer Literacy or High School Computer, and Foreign Language.
+ALDH 139 Medical Terminology; BIOL 211 Human Anatomy; BIOL 231 Human Physiology; CHEM 100 Introductory Chemistry or PHYS 100 Introductory Physics; ENGL 101.0 and ENGL 102.0 Composition and Literature; MATH 90 or higher; PSYC 101 Introductory Psychology or SOC 101 Introduction to Sociology; CMST 109 Public Speaking; CIS 101 Computer Literacy or High School Computer, and Foreign Language.
 Elective units to complete course requirements may be necessary.
 Applicants must have a 3.0 cumulative GPA to be considered.

 For more information on Radiologic Technology visit the American Society of Radiologic Technologists website.